bxrxkk/VKD-On-Keyboard/README.md

 # NOTE
 This is still under developement as i am planning to add this function to the "W" and the "S" keybind

+Please use the new versions found in releases

 ------------------------------------------

 * This executable macro allows dynamic switching between 'a'/'A' and 'd'/'D' keys to provide continuous movement in games/work.